ltj/itu-bads/randomqueue/RandomQueue-README.txt

 * Assignment: RandomQueue
 ** Student info:
-   - Group name:
+   - Group name: Algorythms
-   - Name1:
+   - Name1: Lars Toft Jacobsen
-   - Email1:
+   - Email1: latj@itu.dk
    - Name2:
    - Email2:
-   - Operating system:
+   - Operating system: Mac OS X 10.7.3
-   - Compiler:
+   - Compiler: javac 1.6.0_29
-   - Text editor / IDE:
+   - Text editor / IDE: TextMate

 ** Assignment info:
    Mark on of the following boxes with an X
-   [ ] Yes, to the best of our knowledge, everything works as it should.
+   [X] Yes, to the best of our knowledge, everything works as it should.
 In particular, the main method below behaves as expected.
    [ ] No, our solution does not work.
 (We will not get credit for this.)
    Here's what doesn't work: